jagregory/cognito-local/README.md

 You may commit this file to version control if you would like all your team to use a common User Pool when developing, or you can have each team member run the above command when they first start using Cognito Local.

+> **Regarding credentials:** the AWS CLI requires credentials to be configured before it will execute any commands
+> against cognito-local.
+If you're seeing errors about regions or credentials, make sure you have some kind of AWS
+> credentials configured in the terminal you're running the aws-cli from.
+You can use dummy credentials if necessary:
+> `AWS_ACCESS_KEY_ID=123 AWS_SECRET_ACCESS_KEY=123 aws --endpoint http://localhost:9229 cognito-idp ...`

 ## Configuration

 You do not need to supply a config unless you need to customise the behaviour of Congito Local.
 If you are using Lambda